 This bar was right next to our hostel – Abbey Court (I would recommend staying there, it was a good hostel for the price and in a great location) so we popped in there for breakfast/lunch on our second and main day in Dublin, we ended up staying for a good 2 hours and then headed back in there later on for a drink before dinner but we never made it out to dinner and instead stayed for 5 hours, no joke!

 It resembles quite a homely Irish pub when you first walk in but if you walk a bit further it then turns into quite a modern bar/restaurant/pub over 2 floors with lots of booth seating.
-One of the main reasons for staying was because the drinks were a lot cheaper so thats good and the staff were really friendly.
+One of the main reasons for staying was because we found cheap drinks in Dublin here so thats good and the staff were really friendly.
 On a Saturday night they do karaoke which we caught the start of and lets just say it was interesting!

-This pub was just cross the river from our hostel is famous for it’s Irish Coffee (hot coffee, irish whiskey, sugar and cream!), and this is exactly how we found it.
-When we brought our tickets for the hop on hop off bus included was a free Irish Coffee at this pub and it was delicious!
+This pub was just cross the river from our hostel is O’Sullivans, it’s famous for it’s Irish Coffee (hot coffee, irish whiskey, sugar and cream!), and this is exactly how we found it.
+When we bought our tickets for the hop on hop off bus included was a free Irish Coffee at this pub and it was delicious!
 It’s also a typical Irish pub, it was nice and quiet in there on a Saturday day time, the barman was hungover (standard!) and generally it just had a good atmosphere!
+A really good authentic Dublin pub to go to I think!

 Admittedly we didn’t make it to this pub but I wish we had!
 Recommended to me by the lovely Weekend Candy and just up the river from the Temple Bar district it’s officially Dublin’s oldest pub dating back to 1198 which is pretty impressive if you ask me!
 It’s also famous for it’s live music and food and the reviews on TripAdvisor are pretty tip top so I would add this to your list!